INSTRUCTSCORE: Explainable Text Generation Evaluation with Finegrained Feedback: Acknowledgement

 \subsection{Main Results}

-We assess the primary performance of \method in the Chinese-to-English translation direction at WMT22.
-As shown in Table \ref{tab:main-text-mt}, \method significantly surpasses all other unsupervised metrics across various domains, achieving an overall improvement of 5.4\% in Kendall's correlation and 20.8\% in Pearson's correlation over the top GPT3.5-based models.
-All improvements are statistically significant.
-Surprisingly, \method even outperforms prior supervised learned metrics that trained over direct assessment data (DA), leading COMET20 and BLEURT20 by 9.3\% and 6.4\% at overall Kendall correlation.
-Lastly, we demonstrate that \method can achieve close performance to the supervised learned metrics that have trained over comprehensive human rating data (both DA and MQM data), with only a 0.3\% gap in the overall Kendall correlation.
+\paragraph{Robust Performance across Tasks} We assess the primary performance of \method for five diverse NLG tasks.
+As shown in Table \ref{tab:main-text-mt}, \method significantly outperforms all other unsupervised metrics in 8 out of 9 directions, achieving the best overall ranking.
+All improvements are statistically significant by William's pairwise significant test \cite{graham-baldwin-2014-testing} with p < 0.05.
+Surprisingly, \method even outperforms prior supervised learned metrics that trained over direct assessment data (DA), leading BLEURT20 in 6 out of 9 directions.
+Compared to GPT4 baseline, \method outperforms GEMBA-GPT4 with 0.021 in Kendall and 0.145 in Pearson correlation.
+The larger gap in Pearson correlation can be explained by a large set of ties that GEMBA-GPT4 is producing.
+This will lead to false positive in Kendall correlation.
+Lastly, we demonstrate that \method can achieve close performance to the supervised learned metrics, MATESE, COMET22 and Metric XXL, that have trained over comprehensive human rating data (DA and MQM), with average 0.012 gap in Kendall correlation and 0.045 in Pearson correlation.